Ecowas breakaway strains West African business ties

-The fallout could have significant impacts on business and trade throughout the region, explains Flavien Baumgartner, a Sub-Saharan Africa analyst at Dragonfly, a security and political risk consultancy.
+The fallout could have significant impacts on business and trade throughout the region, explains Flavien Baumgartner, a sub-Saharan Africa analyst at Dragonfly, a security and political risk consultancy.

 “The main impacts of the breakup will be the reinstatement of tariffs, the probable end of free cross-border movement of people and a consolidation of the juntas’ hold on power in Burkina Faso, Mali and Niger,” he predicts.

-“Sahelian countries are typically less developed and urbanised than coastal countries and are mainly producing agricultural goods they trade with coastal countries,” says Antoine Drogoul, Senegal country representative for Africa Practice, a consultancy which advises investors and development organisations.
+“Sahelian countries are typically less developed and urbanised than coastal countries and are mainly producing agricultural goods they trade with coastal countries,” says Antoine Drogoul, Senegal country representative for Africa Practice, a consultancy that advises investors and development organisations.

 “In return they import a large share of the rest of their consumption, utilising coastal countries’ ports as entry points and entrepôts.
 It makes them very dependent on good relationships, formal and informal, with their neighbours.”

 Reduced regional trade will hit coastal states too.
-Around two thirds of livestock movements in West Africa cross an international border, typically traversing the Sahel to reach bigger coastal markets like Abidjan in Côte d’Ivoire.
+Around two thirds of livestock movements in West Africa cross an international border, typically traversing the Sahel to reach bigger coastal markets such as Abidjan in Côte d’Ivoire.
 Nearly 55% of the meat consumed in Côte d’Ivoire is produced in Mali, Burkina Faso and Niger.

-The AES countries have suspended the supply of other commodities to the region as well.
-This month, Burkina Faso and Mali suspended the export of shea nuts – a key commodity used in the agricultural sector in the region – causing prices to soar in coastal countries.
+The ASS countries have suspended the supply of other commodities to the region as well.
+This month, Burkina Faso and Mali suspended the export of shea nuts – a key commodity in the agricultural sector in the region – causing prices to soar in coastal countries.
+But with local markets in Burkina Faso and Mali now saturated with the product, the need to continue trade could prompt a surge in cross-border smuggling.

 Infrastructure could be halted